High Throughput via Paralleism

 Note also that CPU cores are depicted as though they are assigned to application processes, but the reality is that they are normally operating as SMP, so they will be scheduled to execute the processes that are available.
 In this case, it will potentially be all 4 TFSs and up to 4 application processes.

-Using an architecture similar to this RDM developers can design applications to take advantage of modern hardware and operating systems.
-By providing features that support parallelism within the data engine RDM allows developers to create applications that can scale with the hardware provided.
+Using an architecture similar to this RaimaDB developers can design applications to take advantage of modern hardware and operating systems.
+By providing features that support parallelism within the data engine RaimaDB allows developers to create applications that can scale with the hardware provided.